MarcinPieczka/CheezzChess/docs/design.md

 - At any point the best move should be possible to be returned
 - (Maybe later) Engine should by default calculate during oponent time

+### MinMax library
+Testing correctness of the algorithm has proven difficult when the search algorithm is bound to chess game.
+To solve this issue, and to have a crate to put on crates.io, separate library that handles the move search should be created.
+It will make ensuring correctness easier, as testing can be done with stub games.
+Consider supporting games of more than 2 players, but probably that's not necessary for anyone.
+(The crate would look nicer though)

 ### Evaluator
 Evaluation module should use neural network, but who would want to train it?